-Mental Health Cafe is a monthly community conversation on mental health over coffee and treats.
-The event will focus on informal discussions and friendly mutual aid in a welcoming space for all.
-People are invited to participate actively or passively, or just listen.
+Mental Health Cafe is a monthly community conversation on radical mental health, focusing on informal discussions and friendly mutual aid in a welcoming space for all.

 What is mutual aid?
 Mutual aid is the voluntary, reciprocal exchange of resources, ideas, and support for the mutual benefit of all individuals involved, without power dynamics or labels (similar to a conversation with a friend).
 This is different than going to a therapy session, where a mental health professional provides one-way treatment to a client from a position of authority.
 Mutual aid is not meant to be a substitute for professional mental health treatment, and we do not have mental health professionals present in this capacity at our events.

 So, what happens at a Mental Health Cafe?
 When you enter the space, you will be greeted by a team member and offered a Color Communication Badge (a badge designed by the Autistic community that quickly and non-verbally displays communication preferences).
 We often provide free refreshments (coffee, tea, water / cookies, or other snacks), which will be available in the space as you arrive.
 After casual conversation for around 15 minutes, we will start to have an informal group conversation.
 Anyone in the group is welcome to do a "mental health check-in," discuss something important to them, ask for or share resources, vent, or ask for advice.
 Sometimes we have an activity planned, like a potluck, a film screening, or another social event (to be communicated ahead of time).